open-switch/opx-build/README.md

 ```

 The `repo` commands download all of the source files that are necessary to
 build OpenSwitch.
-Beyond this, binary libraries for the SAI are also required.
+Binary libraries for the SAI are also required.
 These binary libraries are currently *not* open source, as they are based on
 the Broadcom SDK.

 ### Build packages

-By default, build dependencies are pulled from the `unstable` distribution.
+Build dependencies are pulled from the `unstable` distribution.
 To
 change this, use `$OPX_RELEASE`.

 ```bash